If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 [Edition Number] edition [Year of Publication]

 [Source Material Title] is in the public domain.
-All original additions, including illustrations and chapter summaries, are copyright © [Year of First Publication] by [Author or Pen Name] and may not be reproduced in any form without written permission from the publisher or author, except as permitted by U.S. copyright law.
+All original additions to this edition, including illustrations and chapter summaries, are copyright © [Year of First Publication] by [Author or Pen Name] and may not be reproduced without permission from the publisher or author, except as permitted by U.S. copyright law.

 Book Cover by [Artist]